Andrea-Augello/Binary-calculator/README.md

+## Code availability

+All the code written for this project is available on GitHub at [https://github.com/Andrea-Augello/Binary-calculator/tree/master/src](https://github.com/Andrea-Augello/Binary-calculator/tree/master/src).

 ## Possible improvements

 The output section of the calculator takes up numerous GPIO pins, so trying to extend the range of numbers is not feasible by standard means.